mzahana/indoor-nav-at-risclab/image_live_stream_from_odroid_to_matlab.md

 ## MATLAB setup
 * Make sure that you installed XCode on your Mac OS.
-* Make sure that you associated your MATLAB compiler with XCode.
+* Make sure that you associated your MATLAB with XCode compiler.